metatypedev/ghjk/docs/known-issues.md

 # Known issues

-## Cache invalidation of imported scripts

-Currently, ghjk is unable to track changes to local typescript files imported by the ghjk.ts file.
-You can force re-serialization of the ghjkfile by deleting the `.ghjk/hash.json` file.

 ## GitHub API rate-limit

 The GitHub API is rate-limited to 60 calls per hour for unauthenticated requests.